Brazil boasts one of the world’s most diverse cultures. It’s a Melting Pot nation, just like ours.

 Today, Japanese-Brazilians enjoy a measure of social recognition for their contributions through various endeavors.
 These include business and entrepreneurship, the Arts, urban planning, land development, politics, resource management, and sports.

 Since the early 2000s, Brazil’s Humanitarian programs have welcomed hundreds of thousands of affected people from around the world, just as it did during World War II.

 For instance, the crisis in Haiti after the 2010 earthquake was met with swift action by Brazil.
 It offered humanitarian visas or permanent residency to nearly 100,000 displaced Haitians.

 Brazil’s ‘Declaration and Plan of Action’ was so effective that it has been adopted by 28 Latin American countries as a blueprint for future needs.
 Brazil’s innovation includes the creation of new visa categories for refugees and displaced people.

 Subsequently, Brazil has become a leader in the Western Hemisphere for addressing humanitarian concerns.

 With funding from the United Nations, Brazil aided the relocation of 1,500 Syrian refugees in 2016.
 A similar program was designed for Venezuelans that same year.

 Then, In March 2022 Brazil once again extended a welcoming hand to Ukrainian nationals and those affected by displacement due to Ukraine’s conflict with Russia.
-Brazil is issuing temporary humanitarian vias and residency permits.
+Brazil is issuing temporary humanitarian visas and residency permits.

 According to the Associated Press and Scripps International, Brazil is home to the largest population of Ukrainians (and their descendants) in Latin America.
 According to the Ukrainian Embassy, the population estimates are between 500,000 and 600,000.